Prottoy127/protoy_saha_real_estate_project/README.md

 # B. Requirements
 ## 1. Business Requirements
-* Predict Real Estate Investment ROI: Use the NYC data to predict where it would be the best to invest in to get the most out of the investment.
+* Predict Real Estate Investment ROI: Use the NJ data to predict where it would be the best to invest in to get the most out of the investment.
-* Predict Housing Prices: Create a model to predict property prices based on property related attributes such as zip code, square footage, etc.
+* Identify Property Types: Identify property types with highest sale prices based on property related attributes such as zip code, square footage, etc.
 * Find Market Trends: Analyze trends in specific regions that can help drive real estate investment.

 ## 2. Functional Requirements